dmalaescu/Druid-Kafka-Ingestion/README.md

 ####Tranquility Server
 Tranquility will take our JSON messages from the Kafka topic, parse it and put it into the Druid database.
 Make sure that Tranquility is installed on configured on the mapr machine.
-If not please refer to [Druid Documentation](http://druid.io/docs/0.9.0/tutorials/quickstart.html) for this.
+If not please refer to [Tranquility](https://github.com/druid-io/tranquility) for this.
-From conf-quickstart/tranquility within druid installation modify the kafka.json file to your needs, based on the JSON message that we want to ingest
+From _conf-quickstart/tranquility_ within druid installation modify the _kafka.json_ file to your needs, based on the JSON message that we want to ingest.
+The most important keys are : _datasource, timestampSpec, dimensionsSpec, metricsSpec_ and the _properties_ section for Kafka topic and Zookeeper

 ```json
 {